matter-labs/local-setup/README.md

 ## Dependencies

-To run zkSync locally, you must have `docker-compose` and `Docker` installed on your machine.
+To run zkSync locally, you must have `docker compose` and `Docker` installed on your machine.

 ## Usage

-To bootstrap zkSync locally, run the `start.sh` script:
+To bootstrap zkSync locally, just run:

 ```
-> ./start.sh
+> docker compose up
 ```

 This command will bootstrap three docker containers: